laminlabs/lamindb/docs/index.md

 References:

-- See [lamin.ai/docs](https://lamin.ai/docs) for an overview of associated open-source modules.
+- See [lamin.ai/docs](https://lamin.ai/docs) for an overview of all open-sourced data modules LaminDB builds on.
 - [Reach out](https://lamin.ai/contact) to learn about modules that connect your assays, pipelines, instruments & workflows within our data platform enterprise offer.
-- Read the following reports to learn about technology underlying LaminDB: ...

 ```{toctree}
 :maxdepth: 1